isontheline/pro.webssh.net/src/docs/documentation/legal/privacy-policy.md

 Only required cookies.

-This website uses <a href="https://talk.hyvor.com" target="_blank" rel="noopener noreferrer">Hyvor Talk</a> service as the commenting platform.
-The comments and other data exchanged are stored securely within the Hyvor Talk system.
-Your personal data will be processed and transmitted in accordance with the General Data Protection Regulation (GDPR).
-For more information, please refer to <a href="https://talk.hyvor.com/docs/privacy" target="_blank" rel="noopener noreferrer">their privacy policy</a>.

 ## Changes to this privacy policy
 WebSSH has the discretion to update this privacy policy at any time.
 When we do, we will post a notification on the main page of our documentation and on the App Store and revise the updated date at the bottom of this page.